idibidiart/react-native-responsive-grid/README.md

 `rtl` may be supplied as prop to Row to both reverse the order of columns (or elements) inside a row as well as to set hAlign to 'right.'
 This is useful for right-to-left layouts.

-`fullHeight` may be supplied as prop to Column in place of style={{flex: 1}}  -- note that Columns have 0 height and width and must specify this explicitly if you like it to behave like a regular View with `style={{flex: 1}}` or set the height and width using the `size` props
+`fullHeight` may be supplied as prop to Row in place of size={100} or style={{height: '100%'}}  -- note that Rows have 0 height and width by default, but a fullHeight Row inside of a fullWidth Column will have height and width of 100%

-`fullWidth` may be supplied as prop to Rowin in place of style={{flex: 1}}  -- note that Rowss have 0 height and width and must specify this explicitly if you like it to behave like a regular View with `style={{flex: 1, fleDirection: 'row'}}` or set the height and width using the `size` props
+`fullWidth` may be supplied as prop to Column in place of size={100} or style={{width: '100%'}} -- note that Columns have 0 height and width by default, but a fullWidth Column inside of a fullHeight Row will have height and width of 100%

 `alignLines` may be supplied as prop to Row to vertically align the wrapped lines within the Row (not to be confused with the items that are inside each line.)
 Possible values are: top, middle, bottom, space, distribute, stretch.
 (See section on Aligning Wrapped Lines within Rows)